JonFRutan/DockerRadio/README.md

 If you type `ls` you'll see:
 - `Playlists` - This directory is where our radio station playlists will go.
 Each station will have it's own subfolder here for you to fill up with music.
 - `docker-compose.yml` - This is a **Docker Compose** file.
 For an analogy - A music note is to a musical composition what a Docker container is to a Docker Compose.
 This file structures all the necessary containers in order to achieve our goal.
-- `icecast.xml` - This is some boilerplate info to configure our icecast server.
+- `icecast.xml` - This is some boilerplate info to configure our **Icecast** server.
 You can ignore this.
 - `Makefile` - This is a wrapper tool I've made to help you expedite the station setting up process.
 If you type and run `make` you'll get a list of commands you can run from it.

 Run the following commands:
 1. `make init` - This will pull some system info (Your OS and CPU architecture) to find the appropriate docker images and commands.
 This will be output and held in a `.env` file.
-2. `make up` - This will initialize and create the two docker containers: one for **liquidsoap** and ne for **Icecast**.
-3. `make station` - This will create a new radio station.
+2. `make station` - This will create a new radio station.
 You'll be prompted to enter a name for it.
-Running this will create a new folder under `Playlists`.
+Running this will create a new folder under Playlists.
+For starting out try the name 'LUG'.
+3. `make up` - This will initialize and create the two docker containers: one for **liquidsoap** and one for **Icecast**.

 After you run these three commands, find the playlist folder for the new station like so (we'll assume we created a station "LUG"):
 ```